Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Code Used

 Throughout the entire project development, I utilized the Code Institute course materials for HTML, CSS, and JavaScript.
 I followed the tutorials for the Love Running and Love Maths walkthrough projects to set up and start my project properly.
-The links from Code Institute that I relied on through my project are as follow:
+The links from Code Institute that I relied on through out my project are as follow:

   * [Code Institute, Love Maths, Tidying up](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+3/courseware/2d651bf3f23e48aeb9b9218871912b2e/04d7bdb98119413991e2a31e9a291970/) - used for clearing the text input field in the login form, and setting its focus with a ready cursor.